jamesallen0351/craft_beer/README.md

 - check for nulls or missing values
 - rename columns for readability
 - create sub dataframes for exploration
+- creat model dataframe for modeling

 # Explore

 - take a look at some beer stats
+- plot most popular beers
+- look at percentage of popular beers
+- look at beer alcohol by volume
+- look at breweries by state and city

+# Modeling

+- KNN
+- Decision Tree

+# Conclusion

+- Beer is good
+- Drink more beer

 # Salud
 # Cheers